airdac/airdac/README.md

 I am also a Mathematics Hischool Teaching graduate student at Universitat Oberta de Catalunya.

 During the courses 23-24 and 24-25 I graduated from the Data Science Master's from Universitat Politècnica de Catalunya - BarcelonaTech.
 In my thesis, Dimensionality reduction for big data, me and my tutors developed a divide-and-conquer framework to reduce the time and space complexity of dimensionality reduction algorithms, hence making these techiques more sustainable and accessible, even for big data.
-You can check the project at TFMAdrià.
+You can check the project at TFM_Adria.